open-cloud/xos/docs/xos_vtn.md

 > Note: While it is natural to expect an Instance to connect directly to a Public network (as opposed to first connecting to a private network and then splicing that network to a public network), that exploits a race condition involving Neutron.
 Should Neutron have had the opportunity to come up before the public network is connected, a private address rather than a public address would be assigned to each Instance's Port.
 Instead, our approach is that (a) the private network be established as a first step, and (b) it is possible to assign a second address (in this case public) to each Port.
 This allows a private network to be made public at any time, and in general, being able to assign multiple addresses to a Port is a requirement.

+In addition to adding public connectivity to a private network, it is also possible to create a network that is public by default.
+This is done by setting the network's template's `VTN_KIND` to `public`.

 ## Interconnecting Networks

 VTN programs the underlying software switches (e.g., OvS) to forward packets to/from the Ports of the Service’s Instances.
 Connecting a network onto an existing Data Network means Instances in the two networks can exchange packets according to the parameters of the splicing operation (see below) and it may result in a new address being assigned to each Port.